LittleHeroZZZX/LittleHeroZZZX/README.md

 ## 🚀 About Me

-I'm a graduate student at the School of Software Engineering, University of Science and Technology of China (USTC).
+I'm a graduate student at the School of Software Engineering, University of Science and Technology of China (USTC), and currently an intern at Baidu PaddlePaddle.

-My passion lies in the field of AI systems, while I'm still a beginner , eagerly learning and growing with each new challenge.
+My passion lies in the field of AI systems, while I'm still a beginner, eagerly learning and growing with each new challenge.

 I maintain a personal blog at [https://zhouxin.space](https://zhouxin.space), where I share my learning notes and insights.
 It's a collection of my journey in AI.
 Feel free to visit and leave comments!